Anorexia Nervosa. Treatment. Introduction

 Treatment of Anorexia Nervosa

-The treatment of Anorexia Nervosa requeiers multimodal approcha because of the complex interaction of physical and psychological symptoms.
+The treatment of Anorexia Nervosa requires multimodal approach because of the complex interaction of physical and psychological symptoms.
 Body image perception doesn’t change overnight.
-The treatment concept includes normalizing eating behavior, weight rehabilitation, and psychotherapy.
+The treatment concept includes normalizing eating behaviour, weight rehabilitation, and psychotherapy.
 Involving the family is often helpful, and for young minors, it’s essential.

 Goals in Treatment of Anorexia

-• Involving the family (support, education, counseling, and therapy)
+- Involving the family (support, education, counselling, and therapy)

 Hospitalization in Severe Cases of Anorexia